 Here are a few more photos of the Canada Pavilion:

 If you love Epcot as much as I do, you might consider staying at one of the Disney World Resorts in the area.
-For instance, Disney’s Beach Club (review) is right next door to Epcot and the Yacht Club (review) is on the other side of Beach.
+For instance, Disney’s Beach Club is right next door to Epcot and the Yacht Club is on the other side of the Beach Club.

-Lastly, you might enjoy a stay at Disney’s Swan and Dolphin Resort (review).
+Lastly, you might enjoy a stay at Disney’s Swan and Dolphin Resort.
 This resort has an excellent location but will be a little different since it’s not owned by Disney.

 Have you had a chance to visit the Canada Pavilion at Epcot?
 I love to explore the area and walk through the garden!
 Let me know what you enjoy in the comments below.